 - Osteological collections from Italy and Iceland (Stefansson).

-- Mistihalj, Montenegro-salvage archaeological project organized through Stanford University.
+- Mistihalj, Bosnia-Herzegovina, a salvage archaeological project organized through Stanford University.

 For archival collections that are processed, Finding Aids provide information and detailed descriptions about the contents of manuscript and paper collections.
 The Archives tries to regularly upload Finding Aids online to HOLLIS for Archival Discovery, a union catalog of Finding Aids created by archival and manuscript repositories at Harvard.
 To search Finding Aids or browse a list of Peabody Museum Archives collections, please visit the Peabody Museum page on HOLLIS for Archival Discovery.